manumg/A-B-TEST-Cookie-Cats-Game/README.md

 -retention_7 - did the player come back and play 7 days after installing?

-When a player installed the game, he or she was randomly assigned to either gate_30 or gate_40
+When a player installed the game, he or she was randomly assigned to either gate_30 or gate_40.

+Project Plan:

+INDEX

+1.Import packages and data

+2.Exploratory data analysis

+3.A/B Test

+4.Bootstrapping